Social-Innovation-Lab/Innovation-exhibition-quiz/replit.md

 The application features a tablet-optimized UI with large tap targets (minimum 48px), 18px readable fonts, and a sticky progress bar.
 It supports responsive design for various screen sizes (mobile, tablet, large tablet) with scaled UI elements, proportional countdown using vw/vh units, and fixed header for the quiz timer.
 Input fields for PIN and phone numbers utilize `inputmode="numeric"` and `inputmode="tel"` respectively.
 Kiosk protection is implemented via `beforeunload` events and `user-select: none` to prevent accidental navigation and text selection.
 The results page includes an animated SVG score circle, confetti for winners, and clear messaging.

 ### Technical Implementations
 The core application is built with Flask, served by `app.py`.
 It utilizes a PostgreSQL database for data storage.
-Questions are sourced from a CSV file (`Quiz App ques 1.0 - QuestionBank_1762244846797.csv`) rather than the database.
+Questions are sourced from a CSV file (`Quiz App ques set2 - QuestionBank_1763360490832.csv`) rather than the database.

 **Key Features:**
 - **PWA Enabled:** Includes a service worker for caching static assets and offline support, along with a `manifest.json` for home screen installation.
-- **Weighted Random Question Selection:** Each quiz dynamically generates 10 questions with a distribution of 2 Easy (0.5 marks each), 4 Medium (0.75 marks each), and 4 Hard (1.5 marks each) questions, shuffled to mix difficulty.
-Total weighted marks: 10.0
+- **Weighted Random Question Selection:** Each quiz dynamically generates 10 questions with a distribution of 2 Easy (1 mark each), 4 Medium (1.5 marks each), and 4 Hard (2 marks each) questions, shuffled to mix difficulty.
+Total weighted marks: 16.0
-- **Winner Detection:** Participants scoring 70% or higher are marked as winners.
+- **Winner Detection:** Participants scoring 70% or higher (11.2 weighted marks) are marked as winners.
 - **Two-path Sign-in:** Participants can sign in with a PIN or register with their name and phone number.
 - **Admin Dashboard:** Provides real-time statistics, a list of winners, gift tracking, and CSV export functionality, secured by an admin PIN.
 - **Security:** Admin routes are protected by PIN authentication, and session management uses a `SESSION_SECRET`.